StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 Content types cluster content based on its primary area of focus (as in brief treatments of specific topics vs. verse-by-verse notes on the text of the Bible, for example).
 Dividing the content along these groupings makes good sense, to make sure that all similar content ends up listed in the same place.

 Within each content type, webpages can be further categorized into three hierarchical layers, by page type.
 On top, we have list pages, which list out all the studies within a content type by title and summary.
-Clicking on one of these on the list page will take you to the aggregation page for that study, which contains the aggregation of content pages in the study, all strung together in the same place for easier skimming and searching.
+Clicking on one of these studies on the list page will take you to the aggregation page for that study, which contains the aggregation of content pages in the study, all strung together in the same place for easier skimming and searching.
 You can click on a top-level header on the aggregation page to be taken to the corresponding content page, if you want to read sequentially (one block of content at a time) rather than skim through or search through everything altogether.

 Speaking by manner of rough analogy, list pages are like library indices (giving you titles and summaries to pick between books on a shelf), aggregation pages are like books (a collection of chapters strung together), and content pages are like individual chapters.